You’re now viewing the Blood Donor website. Visit:

 If at any time, the answer is 'yes' to any of the above questions, then you will be deferred from donating for 12 months after the last occurrence of any of the above sexual activities.

-When you are feeling well and the rash is completely clean and dry, you can donate.
+When you are feeling well and the rash is completely clean and dry, you can donate plasma.
 The Blood Service can use your plasma to provide valuable antibodies to people at risk of infection with chicken pox.
+You can return to whole blood donation 3 weeks after you have recovered.
 If you have been in contact with someone who has shingles while they are infectious you cannot donate for 3 weeks after this contact.

 If your spleen was removed due to trauma or physical injury you are eligible to donate 6 months after full recovery.
 If you received a blood transfusion as well, you will not be eligible to donate for 12 months.